kukuzura/EntranceExam/README.md

 ## Entrance Exam
 This project is a simple simulator of applying to university.
-It allows students to apply to some speciality and get an answer.
+It allows students to apply to some speciality, register for several exams and get grades for it.
+After calculating entring grade student recieve message is he enter or not.

 ## Database
 In order to work, you need to create database.
 Create empty shema with name examsdb the run script database.sql from config folder.